-(1) Mr. François Olivier is also eligible to the sum of the short term incentive compensation paid during the last two completed years prior to the termination of employment.

-(2) Mr. François Olivier is eligible to the incentive compensation earned in the previous fiscal year, that would be payable at the termination of the employment, plus the sum of the short term incentive compensation paid during the last two completed years prior to the termination of employment.

-(3) Mr. François Olivier is eligible to the special incentive compensation based on the results of the Corporation prorated based on the length of service during the current fiscal year; no incentive compensation for subsequent years.

-(4) Mr. François Olivier is eligible to the acceleration of the vesting of all non-vested share units.

-(5) Mr. François Olivier is eligible to the acceleration of the vesting of all unvested options.
-Options may be exercised until the 90th day after the last day of work.

-(6) Mr. François Olivier is eligible to the acceleration of the vesting of all unvested options.
-All options which are not exercised within 180 days, unless otherwise expired, are cancelled.

-(7) Mr. François Olivier does not have a provision related to any age restriction.
+- (1) Mr. François Olivier is also eligible to the sum of the short term incentive compensation paid during the last two completed years prior to the termination of employment. - (2) Mr. François Olivier is eligible to the incentive compensation earned in the previous fiscal year, that would be payable at the termination of the employment, plus the sum of the short term incentive compensation paid during the last two completed years prior to the termination of employment. - (3) Mr. François Olivier is eligible to the special incentive compensation based on the results of the Corporation prorated based on the length of service during the current fiscal year. - (4) The special incentive compensation program ended on October 27, 2019. - (5) Mr. François Olivier is eligible to the acceleration of the vesting of all non-vested share units. - (6) Mr. François Olivier is eligible to the acceleration of the vesting of all unvested options.
+Options may be exercised until the 90th day after the last day of work. - (7) Mr. François Olivier is eligible to the acceleration of the vesting of all unvested options.
+All options which are not exercised within 180 days, unless otherwise expired, are cancelled. - (8) There is no provision related to any age restriction for Mr. François Olivier .